 Lewis-Clark State College has to offer its prospective students an opportunity to enroll in a training consists which requires 60 hours of classroom training and 120 hours os hands-on training so as to graduate.

-The admission requirements are set by the college staff and future students must become CPR certified prior to being the classes.
+The admission requirements are set by the college staff, and future students must become CPR certified before taking the classes.

 Just like in the majority of phlebotomy programs, the one offered at North Idaho State College consists of both classroom and lab work.